GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ## Usage in ROS

-While developing a ROS 2 application, it is not necessary to know the specific version of message used to communicate with PX4.
+While developing a ROS 2 application that communicates with PX4, it is not necessary to know the specific version of a message being used.
 The message version can be added generically to a topic name like this:

 ```c++